Higher Education for Sisters in Africa (HESA)

 - My hilltop internet experience in online studies

 To educate a sister is to educate a community

 Higher Education for Sisters in Africa (HESA) provides opportunities for Catholic women religious in African countries to access undergraduate and master’s level education.
 We ensure that women religious receive credentials to enhance service to their communities.
 HESA is delivered through partnerships with higher education institutions in Africa and online in the USA.

-HESA is the next step for many of our SLDI participants
+HESA is the next step for many sisters in ASEC's SLDI and Scholarship programs

 HESA Program Structure